engineerErica/my-unit-2-practice-assessment/README.md

 # Unit 2 Assessment Study Guide - JavaScript Fundamentals
 ## Short Responses

 1. **The function declaration comes _after_ the variable declaration in the code below.
-Why does it still work?**
+What will happen when it this code runs?**
 ```javascript
 let greeting = "Hello!"